 - A product.
 This link will send users to a specific product in your shop.
-Sending people directly to products (preferably using eye-catching photography in the Story) is an excellent opportunity to reduce friction and increase conversions.
+Sending people directly to products (preferably using eye-catching photography in the Story) with the clickable link is an excellent opportunity to reduce friction and increase conversions.

 Whether you want to drive traffic to your website or Messenger experience, the Swipe Up feature is helpful for adding a link to an Instagram story, and achieving your Instagram goals.

 Instagram Swipe Up requirements

 Here’s the catch: You must meet the following requirements to use Instagram’s Swipe Up feature when adding a link to an Instagram story: